Charmve/Mirror-Glass-Detection/README.md

 <div align=center>
   <img src="./MirrorGlassDetection_files/image001.jpg">
   <p>
+    Figure 1.
 Visualization of our progressive approach to recognizing mirrors from a single image.
 By finding correspondences between objects inside and outside of the mirror and then explicitly locating the miror edges, we can detect the mirror region more reliably.</p>
 </div>
 <br>